If You're Considering A Dram Shop Claim Against Sherlock's, We Have Some Important Information for You

 TABC Investigations of Sherlock's Since 2011

 Sherlock's Baker St Public House & Grill

 Addison - 5100 Belt Line Road Suite 776

 2/03/2016: A "Licensee/Permittee," meaning an employee or owner of the bar, called the TABC to report service of alcohol to an intoxicated person.
-Not many of these "whistleblower"-style reports are received, but it's important to note that not every person in a bar's employ is excited about enabling a bunch of dangerous drunks.
+Not many of these "whistleblower"-style reports are received, but it's important to note that not every person in a bar's employ is comfortable with the idea of enabling a bunch of dangerous drunks.
 It can be difficult to do the right thing when it might put one's job in the crosshairs, but that makes it all the more admirable.

-However civic-minded the report might have been, the TABC investigated and didn't find sufficient evidence to pursue a disposition.
-The ticket was closed without action taken.
+However civic-minded the report might have been, the TABC investigated and didn't find sufficient evidence to issue sanctions.
+The ticket was therefore closed without any further action being taken.

 9/18/2015: The TABC received an anonymous complaint (attributed only to "Other") about the Addison location serving alcohol to an intoxicated person.
 The TABC conducted a Source Investigation, meaning their goal was to track down the source of the beverages consumed by someone who got a DWI or even hurt someone else while driving.
 They apparently didn't find enough evidence to confirm over-service took place, and the complaint was closed without further action after about a month.

 8/05/2014: An anonymous complaint was filed by the agency about this location serving alcohol to an intoxicated party.
 The agency conducted a Source Investigation that did not result in any further disposition against Sherlock's.

 7/23/2014: Police reported over-service and the bar's failure to report a breach of the peace to the TABC.
 The agency's investigators conducted a Breach Investigation but were unable to locate sufficient evidence of either event to take further action.
 The complaint was closed after roughly two months.